UNesT: Local Spatial Representation Learning with Hierarchical Transformer for Efficient Medical Segmentation: Experiments

 \subsubsection{Multi-organ Segmentation}

 80 subjects are used for training/validation and 20 are used for testing.
 The images are resampled to 1.5mm $\times$ 1.5mm $\times$ 2.0mm.
-Common data augmentation such as random flip, rotation, and change of intensity are applied with the probability of 0.1.
-The learning rate is initialized to 0.0001 followed by a decay of $1e^{-4}$ for 100K iterations.
+We perform the same data augmentation as the renal substructure segmentation.
+The learning rate is initialized to 0.0001 followed by a weight decay of $1e^{-4}$ for 100K iterations.
 Segmentation results are evaluated with DSC.